 I think you may already know that!
 Without financial planning taking place in your 40’s or any other age your finances now and in the future may not see you living happily ever after.

 More pain, confusion, and never-ending work because you have nothing to live off without your job.

 The longer the drift goes on, the more expensive, painful and risking a course correction becomes.

-Summary: Financial planning for 40-year olds.
+Summary: financial planning at 40.
 7 things to do right now to get you on the right track.

 So there we have it your in your 40s and now is a great time to sort out your money.
 In fact, it’s going to be a lot cheaper and easier to do it now than waiting for your 50s or even later.

 Here’s a summary of what actions you can take to start financial planning in your 40s.

 - Right down your goals.
 Begin a plan for what you want your money to do for you now and in the future.